Sensor fusion: be sure of uncertainty

 In this case, we’ll choose the representative state to be somewhere exactly above the marker.
 As a result, sines and cosines drop away.
 For completeness, these are the three system matrices derived after applying the above (with \(g\) = 9.81 m/s²):

-\[\newcommand{\gz}[0]{\color{grey}0} \begin{align*} \dot{\mathbf{x}} &= \mathbf{A} \, \mathbf{x} + \mathbf{B} \, \mathbf{u} \\ &= \begin{bmatrix} \begin{matrix} \gz & \gz & 1 & \gz \\ \gz & \gz & \gz & -1 \\ \gz & -g & \gz & \gz \\ \end{matrix} \\ \color{grey} \mathbf{0}_{1 \times 4} \end{bmatrix} \cdot \begin{bmatrix} p_x \\ \theta \\ v_x \\ b_\omega \end{bmatrix} \, + \, \begin{bmatrix} \color{grey} \mathbf{0}_{1 \times 2} \\ \mathbf{I}_{2 \times 2} \\ \color{grey} \mathbf{0}_{1 \times 2} \\ \end{bmatrix} \cdot \begin{bmatrix} \omega \\ a_x \end{bmatrix} \\ \\ \mathbf{z} &= \mathbf{H} \, \mathbf{x} \\ \begin{bmatrix} z_x \end{bmatrix} &= \begin{bmatrix} \begin{matrix} 1 & p_y & \gz & \gz \\ \end{matrix} \end{bmatrix} \cdot \mathbf{x} \end{align*}\]As an exercise, one can work out this case in 2D and 3D, adding states for the y-axis position and velocity and an accelerometer bias, and obtain the same results for \(p_x\)’s uncertainty.
+\[\newcommand{\gz}[0]{\color{grey}0} \begin{align*} \dot{\mathbf{x}} &= \mathbf{A} \, \mathbf{x} + \mathbf{B} \, \mathbf{u} \\ &= \begin{bmatrix} \begin{matrix} \gz & \gz & 1 & \gz \\ \gz & \gz & \gz & -1 \\ \gz & -g & \gz & \gz \\ \end{matrix} \\ \color{grey} \mathbf{0}_{1 \times 4} \end{bmatrix} \cdot \begin{bmatrix} p_x \\ \theta \\ v_x \\ b_\omega \end{bmatrix} \, + \, \begin{bmatrix} \color{grey} \mathbf{0}_{1 \times 2} \\ \mathbf{I}_{2 \times 2} \\ \color{grey} \mathbf{0}_{1 \times 2} \\ \end{bmatrix} \cdot \begin{bmatrix} \omega \\ a_x \end{bmatrix} \\ \\ \mathbf{z} &= \mathbf{H} \, \mathbf{x} \\ \begin{bmatrix} z_x \end{bmatrix} &= \begin{bmatrix} \begin{matrix} 1 & p_y & \gz & \gz \\ \end{matrix} \end{bmatrix} \cdot \mathbf{x} \end{align*}\]Matrix \(\mathbf{A}\) is converted to discrete with \(\newcommand{\gz}[0]{\color{grey}0} \begin{align*} \mathbf{A_d} &= \mathbf{I}_{4 \times 4} \, + \, \mathbf{A} \: f_{prop} \end{align*}\) where \(f_{prop}\) is the Kalman filter propagation rate, which in this application equals the gyro measurement rate (a usual value for this is 200 Hz).

 Noise matrices Q and R

-\[\begin{align*} \mathbf{Q} &= \mathbf{B} \, \begin{bmatrix} w_g & \\ & w_a \\ \end{bmatrix} \, \mathbf{B}^\mathsf{T} \, + \, \begin{bmatrix} \color{grey} \mathbf{0}_{3 \times 3} \\ & \begin{matrix} w_{b\omega} \\ \end{matrix} \end{bmatrix} \\ \mathbf{R} &= \, \begin{bmatrix} v_p (p_y / f)^2 \\ \end{bmatrix} \: \frac{1}{f_{mo}} \end{align*}\]with \(v_p\) the variance on the detected marker position in pixels squared, \(f\) the camera focal length in pixels, \(m_s\) the marker size in m and \(f_{mo}\) the marker observation rate in Hz.
+\[\begin{align*} \mathbf{Q} &= \mathbf{B} \, \begin{bmatrix} w_g & \\ & w_a \\ \end{bmatrix} \, \mathbf{B}^\mathsf{T} \, + \, \begin{bmatrix} \color{grey} \mathbf{0}_{3 \times 3} \\ & \begin{matrix} w_{b\omega} \\ \end{matrix} \end{bmatrix} \\ \mathbf{Q_d} &= \mathbf{Q} \: \frac{1}{f_{prop}} \\ \mathbf{R} &= \, \begin{bmatrix} v_p (p_y / f)^2 \\ \end{bmatrix} \end{align*}\]with \(v_p\) the variance on the detected marker position in pixels squared, \(f\) the camera focal length in pixels and \(m_s\) the marker size in m.
+(The IMU parameters are expressed in continuous time, so the resulting \(\mathbf{Q}\) is continuous as well, hence necessiting the conversion to discrete thereafter.)

 Great, we’re past the math now.
 Let’s see what story these matrices can tell us!